blu3r4y/docker-dnsmasq-netbios/README.md

         --volume /srv/dnsmasq:/etc/dnsmasq \
         blu3r4y/dnsmasq-netbios:latest

-After a short amount of time, your NetBIOS host names will be available with a `.local` suffix, e.g. try `nslookup SOME-NETBIOS-NAME.local`.
+After a short amount of time, your NetBIOS hostnames will be available with a `.local` suffix, e.g. try `nslookup SOME-NETBIOS-NAME.local`.
 By default, your network is scanned for NetBIOS names every five minutes.

 ## Advanced Configuration